alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 # Step 1: Identify regions of interest in reference genome

-The 3kRGP provides sample genomes aligned against the Nipponbare IRGSP-1.0 reference genome.
-These alignments are what we query to get sequence variants.
-Since the sample genomes were assembled relative to Nipponbare, we need to figure out where in the Nipponbare genome our genes of interest are located.
-These are the locations that will then be retrieved from each sample genome down the line.
+The 3kRGP has sample genomes aligned against the Nipponbare IRGSP-1.0 reference genome.
+We need to query these alignments to get sequence variants.
+Since the sample genomes were assembled relative to Nipponbare, we first need to figure out where in the Nipponbare genome our genes of interest are located.
+These will be the locations that we then retrieve from each sample genome down the line.

+## Download the Nipponbare genome assembly and annotation
-First, we download the reference genome and annotations.
+First, we need the reference genome and annotations.

 ```{bash}